AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 1. If prompted, click the [Cache Management](../systems/cache-management.md) link in the message at the top of the page and refresh any invalid cache.

-**Congratulations!** You have completed the third part of the Simple Page exercise.
+You have completed the Simple Page exercise.
 Keep the work that you created, so you can refer to it later.

 When you are ready, proceed to [Part 2: Blocks](2-blocks.md).